sarahjahan/sarahjahan/README.md

 - 🔭 I’m currently transitioning to Software Engineering.
 - 🌱 I’m currently learning Next.JS, Tailwind CSS and Typescript.
-- 🤔 I’m looking for help with getting stronger in data structures and algorithms.
 - 💬 Ask me about creating full-stack React applications.
+- 🤔 I’m looking to find a fun project to work on solo or with others.
-- 📫 Reach me at sarah-jahan@live.com
+- 📫 Email me at sarah-jahan@live.com if interested!

 ## Let's connect

 I love trying new things and challenging myself.
 I'm always open to collaborations and new opportunities.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/sarahjahan/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sarahjahan/).

 ---